obi-a/little-couch/README.md

 # little-couch

 Clojure Interface to CouchDB, I'm using this to learn Clojure.
+A clojure re-write of [Ruby's Leanback gem](https://github.com/obi-a/leanback).

 ## Usage